videojs/standard/README.md

 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

-Adopting `standard` style means ranking the importance of code clarity and community conventions higher than personal style.
+Adopting `videojs-standard` style means ranking the importance of code clarity and community conventions higher than personal style.
 This might not make sense for 100% of projects and development cultures, however open source can be a hostile place for newbies.
 Setting up clear, automated contributor expectations makes a project healthier.

 ### I disagree with rule X, can you change it?

-No. The the whole point of `standard` is to avoid [bikeshedding][bikeshedding] about style.
+No. The the whole point of `videojs-standard` is to avoid [bikeshedding][bikeshedding] about style.
 There are lots of debates online about tabs vs. spaces, etc. that will never be resolved.
 These debates just distract from getting stuff done.
-At the end of the day you have to 'just pick something', and that's the whole philosophy of `standard` -- its a bunch of sensible 'just pick something' opinions.
+At the end of the day you have to 'just pick something', and that's the whole philosophy of `videojs-standard` -- its a bunch of sensible 'just pick something' opinions.
 Hopefully, users see the value in that over defending their own opinions.